 Voice Mail: Most faculty and staff are on the Vanderbilt Voice Mail System.
 If the person you are trying to contact does not answer the phone after five rings, the voice mail system will automatically pick up your call, and you can leave a message 24 hours a day.

-Faculty/Staff Mailboxes: Mailboxes for faculty and staff are located in the mailroom behind the receptionist's desk (Room 150B Nursing Annex).
+Faculty/Staff Mailboxes: Please give mail for faculty and staff to the receptionist at the front desk.

 PARKING

 All Parking Services notices will be sent to admitted/current students' active Vanderbilt e-mail addresses only.